env.dev

 How Does Port Mapping Work?

 Port mapping publishes container ports to the host using -p.
 Without it, container ports are only accessible from within the Docker network.
+This is also how the Dev Containers spec exposes a service running inside a workspace container to the editor on the host.

 Port mapping options